Luos-io/Documentation/src/_pages/prototyping_boards/quick-start.md

 Your device is now powered and connected.
 All the low-level code and electronics is ready to use to help you program your own behaviors.

 ![USB board](/_assets/img/quickstart-2.png)<br />
-*The blue light from the L0 on the USB board turns on when plugged to a computer.*

 #### 4. Interact with the device
-*The USB node handle a specific module called "Gate".
+*The USB node handle a specific module called "[Gate](./_pages/high/modules_list/gate.md)".
 There are other boards hosting "Gate" module and using different connection than USB.
-These particular modules convert Luos modules data into something easier to understand and manage, using Json protocol.*
+These particular modules convert Luos modules data into something easier to understand and manage, using [JSON API](./_pages/high/json-api.md).*

 Interacting with the Luos system and program behaviors will require to spot the USB connection on your computer.
 The following steps are explained on the [General board use page](/_pages/prototyping_boards/electronic-use.md) with more details.
 In the following example, the associated port is `COM13`.